BlazeInferno64/blazed.js/lib/node/README.md

 # URL Parsing

-Also you can perform URL Performing using the `blazed.parseURL()` function where you have to pass in an URL
+Also you can perform URL Performing using the `blazed.parse()` function where you have to pass in an URL

 Here's an simple example with `.then() and .catch()` statements